Questions about the Effort Certification Statement

 Overload payments are typically paid as a lump sum for a short term activity and are not considered to be part of the Institutional Base Salary.
 Therefore, overload payments are not certified.
 If the correct earnings code was used for the payment, overload earnings will not be included on the effort statement.

-- How is retroactive pay handled in ECRT?
+- How is retro pay handled in ECRT?

-Retroactive pay must be certified and the retro pay earnings are included in ECRT.
-However, because retroactive earnings are not assigned to the prior payroll period in the HR payroll system, the ECRT system is not able to assign the retroactive pay to a prior effort period.
-If the retro pay was received for a prior effort certification period, then the current effort statement may be incorrect.
-Please see the ECRT job aide on retro pay.
+Retro pay is not the same thing as a Retroactive Distribution.
+As noted above, the latter is a mechanism to move a payroll distribution that has already occurred.
+Retro pay is earnings that are being paid to the individual for a prior pay period (i.e. late pay).
+Retro pay is included in ECRT.
+However, because retroactive earnings are not assigned to the prior payroll period in the payroll system, ECRT is not able to assign the retro pay to a prior effort period.
+If the retro pay was received for work performed in a prior period of performance, then the current effort statement may be incorrect.
+Please see the ECRT job aid on retro pay.

 - How is overtime pay handled in ECRT?

 Overtime payments to civil service and union-represented employees for hours exceeding the normal workweek (40 hours) must be certified and those earnings are included in ECRT.
 However, overtime pay may skew the effort statement and require a manual effort statement.
 It should be noted that some sponsors are unwilling to pay for overtime premium costs.
 If this is the case, the overtime pay will have to be charged to a cost-sharing chart string.

 - What time is included in "100% effort"?